angular-schule/angular-cli-ghpages/README.md

 If you are running the command in a repository without a `user.name` or `user.email` git config properties (or on a machine without these global config properties), you must provide user info before git allows you to commit.
 In this case provide both `name` and `email` string values to identify the committer.

+#### <a id="silent">--silent</a>
+ * optional
+ * default: `true` (boolean)

+Suppress logging.
+With silent `true` log messages are suppressed and error messages are sanitized.

+> This option should be used if the repository URL or other information passed to git commands is sensitive and should not be logged.